Optimal Efficiency of Heat Engines with Finite-Size Heat Baths: Results for implicit formulation

 \Label{s2} In the present section, we give four results about the heat engines with finite-size heat baths.
 (1) We derive general upper bounds for the efficiencies of the classical and quantum work extractions.
 (2) We give a total order structure among the five optimal efficiencies $\eta_{C\lnot}$, $\eta_{C}$, $\eta_{Q\lnot}$, $\eta_{Q}$ and $\eta_{T}$.
-(3) We asymptotically expand the above five optimal efficiencies, and clarify that the statistical mechanical optimal efficiencies are close to the thermodynamical optimal efficiency in the asymptotic regime.
+(3) We asymptotically expand the above five optimal efficiencies, and clarify that the statistical mechanical optimal efficiencies are close to the thermodynamic optimal efficiency in the asymptotic regime.
+We also evaluate the effect of quantum coherence on the optimal efficiency, by comparing the asymptotic expansion of $\eta_{C}$ and $\eta_{Q}$.
 (4) Finally, we give the concrete form of the quantum optimal work extraction, which turns the disordered energy of the baths to the ordered energy of the external work storage.